 Hattiesburg, MS 39406-0001

 The study of history is intended to promote a responsible and informed citizenship, a heightened understanding of the human experience, and an appreciation of the achievements and variety of humankind.
 It also promotes career training.
 Indeed, the study of history is perhaps as valuable for the skills it helps to develop as for the information it imparts.
-History is an exacting discipline that fosters intellectual curiosity, analytical thought, research skills, ability to collect and analyze large amounts of data, clarity of expression, and disciplined work habits — qualities that are central to careers in academic, professional, public, business, and service areas.
+History is an exacting discipline that fosters intellectual curiosity, analytical thought, research skills, ability to collect and analyze large amounts of data, clarity of expression, and disciplined work habits — qualities that are central to careers in academic, professional, public, business, government, non-profit, and service areas.

 Departmental surveys of graduates indicate that history majors have built careers in a variety of professional areas.
 A large number are teachers at high schools, community colleges, colleges, and universities.
 Many are lawyers.
-A considerable number are stockbrokers, bankers, military officers, public servants, directors of libraries, archivists, and even medical doctors.
+A considerable number are stockbrokers, bankers, military officers, public servants, directors of libraries, archivists, museum professionals and even medical doctors.
 History majors can enter all these professions because their academic discipline fosters the writing, thinking, research, and analytical skills that make them marketable in a variety of professions.

 Requirements for a Major in History